For many, Karakol is the gateway to the mountains. This is where many a hike and horse trek begins, but for me, Karakol was all about the food!

 Once the meal was laid out in front of us (there must’ve been at least 50 plates!) we learned that a Dungan meal must consist of a minimum of 8 dishes, but often more!

 This was a very casual meal where we all ate together and had the freedom to ask our host family questions about Dungan culture.
 Just make sure you have a light breakfast or skip breakfast altogether because you’re going to be stuffed!

-Note: You can book this food experience directly through Destination Karakol by sending them a message on Facebook, or you can visit their offices once you arrive in Karakol at 22 Gagarin Street.
+You can book this Dungan Village Family Dinner here, or you can visit the Destination Karakol offices once you arrive in Karakol at 22 Gagarin Street.

 Learn to make lagman from scratch

 Lagman is a popular Uyghur dish that you’re going to encounter time and time again as you travel through Kyrgyzstan.

 This is a hand-pulled noodle dish with Chinese origins.
 The noodles are generally served with meat and vegetables, but they can be prepared 3 different ways: fried, soupy, or something in between.
 We had been eating this dish all along our travels in Kyrgyzstan, so it was time to finally learn how to make it ourselves.

 We took a cooking class through Destination Karakol and met Gulya, our Uyghur master chef for the day.
 She taught us the art of stretching out the noodle, which is surprisingly tricky (we broke a few noodles short in the process), and then once that task was completed, we all crowded around her kitchen to see how the sauce was made.